This post may contain affiliate links.

 Pro tip: Talk to the park rangers before you pay the entrance fee to the National Park.
 If the volcano is covered in clouds, it’s not worth the trip to the top.

-Pro tip: If you don’t feel safe, don’t raft.
+Pro tip: If you don’t feel safe, don’t white eater raft.
 Listen to your gut.
 Rafting is fun, but it’s also dangerous and not worth the risk if you feel uncomfortable or afraid.

-The La Selva Biological Station is located just 45 minutes east of San Jose Costa Rica, on the road to La Fortuna.
-It’s a great stop for those wishing to experience the primary rainforest in a small setting and with expert guides.
+The La Selva Biological Station is located just 45 minutes east of San Jose Costa Rica, on the road to the Caribbean Coast and Tortuguero National Park.
+It’s a great stop for those wishing to experience the primary tropical rainforest in a small setting and a guided hike with expert tour guides, and hiking here is one of my favorite rainforest adventures.

 You can stay the night there with advance reservation too, and there’s a small buffet-style restaurant that serves a quick and inexpensive lunch.